Mount Richmond Forest Park: History

 The future park was the location of New Zealand's first deadly civilian aviation incident associated with regular passenger air service.
-On 7 May 1942, a plane flying from Wellington to Nelson hit Mount Richmond, causing both pilots and the three passengers to lose their lives.
+On 7 May 1942, a plane flying from Wellington to Nelson with two pilots and three passengers, was lost in the area.
 A subsequent investigation found a burnt out plane and no survivors on the upper slopes of Mount Richmond.

 The park was established in 1977.

 Te Araroa uses some of the 250 kilometers of tracks and huts in the forest park.